Onshape is built on a cloud-based architecture which has two primary and distinct advantages:

 Before proceeding, it's best to check system compatibility to make sure you are using the best GPU on your system.
 Click the link in the message or here.
 Once you have determined that you're using the best GPU, you can also try the following to improve performance:

 - Disable tessellation overrides.
 When tessellation is being forced to a higher level of detail, it results in the GPU having to render more triangles and can affect performance.
 Consider removing the override to avoid this overhead, or force detail to the coarse setting, to lower the total triangle count.
-See the "Specifying tessellation quality" heading within the Specifying tessellation quality of parts help topic for more details.
+See the "Specifying tessellation quality" heading within the Copy link help topic for more details.

 - Make sure your browser is up-to-date.
 Browser vendors, such as Chrome and Firefox, are continually updating their own code base in order to optimize performance and add functionality.
 If your browser has not been updated recently, you may be missing out on updates that can have real effects on Onshape performance.